Make.com Integration

 - Save the scenario and toggle it to ON (top-left switch).
 A turned-off scenario won’t run even if it receives a webhook.

-- Paste your Make.com webhook URL.
+- Paste your Make.com webhook URL and (optionally) name it “Make.com”.

 - (Optional) Add a secret.
 If you set one here, it gets sent as